 To test the system linearity the linear estimate, using Eq.
-1, and discussed in Section 2.1 is compared to the non-linear retrieval result.
+(1) and discussed in Sect.
+2.1 is compared to the nonlinear retrieval result.
 The inputs to Eq.
-1 include the instrument noise (if on), a priori covariance, and Jacobians at the final retrieved state.

-- 10 Table 6 shows the results for cases passing post-processing quality screening, clouds, and no measurement error (Table 3, case d) using 1) the first two terms on the right side of Eq.
-1 (i.e. only the CO2 part of the Averaging Kernel) or 2) all of Eq.
-1 (i.e. utilizing the interferent terms).
+(1) include the instrument noise (if on), a priori covariance, and Jacobians at the final retrieved state.
+Table 6 shows the results for cases passing postprocessing quality screening, clouds, and no measurement error (Table 3, case d) using (1) the first two terms on the right side of Eq.
+(1) (i.e., only the CO2 part of the averaging kernel) or (2) all of Eq.
+(1) (i.e., utilizing the interferent terms).
 The last term of Eq.
-1 is not used for the noise-free case.
-The bottom entry in Table 6, showing retrieved vs. true XCO2 (without averaging kernel applied).
-The comparison of retrieved XCO2 versus the linear estimate have biases between 0.2 ppm and 0.9 ppm and standard deviation between 0.6 and 0.9 ppm.
-The bias is worse if the full averaging - 15 kernel is used.
+(1) is not used for the noise-free case.
+The bottom entry in Table 6, shows the retrieved vs. true XCO2 (without averaging kernel applied).
+The comparisons of retrieved XCO2 versus the linear estimate have biases between 0.2 and 0.9 ppm and standard deviation between 0.6 and 0.9 ppm.
+The bias is worse if the full averaging kernel is used.
 Looking through parameter by parameter, the band 3 albedo average causes most of the large bias for the full averaging kernel for ocean.
-The difference between the linear estimate and the non-linear retrieval is an estimate of the non-linear error in the retrieval system.
+The difference between the linear